TUM-Blockchain-Club/proof-of-gameplay/games/flappy_bird/README.md

 poetry run python main.py
 ```

-Use the Attestation from the output to claim your reward.
+Use the attestation from the output to claim your reward.